Secret Service: Two Suspicious Packages Found, One Outside Clinton Family Home, One En Route To Barack Obama

 — ABC News (@ABC) October 24, 2018

-Reports from ABC News suggest the package itself was not found on the actual property of the Clintons’ home, but near it.
+Reports from ABC News suggest the package itself was not found on the actual property of the Clintons’ home but near it.

 Reporting from Fox News also suggested that the Secret Service intercepted a second suspicious package.
-That parcel, which was found in Washington D.C., was meant to be delivered to Obama, but was flagged while being handled by the postal service as being potentially dangerous.
+That parcel, which was found in Washington, D.C., was meant to be delivered to Obama but was flagged while being handled by the postal service as being potentially dangerous.

 “The packages were immediately identified during routine mail screening procedures as potential explosive devices and were appropriately handled as such,” a statement from the Secret Service said.
 “The protectees did not receive the packages nor were they at risk of receiving them.”